SalsaBoy990/magento-test/README.md

 ### Admin page

-The setting to enable/disable cart download is at Stores -> Configuration page -> Ecommsolvers tab.
+The setting to enable/disable cart download is at `Stores -> Configuration page -> Ecommsolvers tab`.